What Is Considered “Reasonable in the Circumstances” for Proof of Personal Emergency Leave in Ontario?

 In 2018, Bill 148 had eliminated employers’ ability to ask for medical notes to prove sick leave.
 This was reversed in 2019 with Bill 47.

 In connection with infectious disease leave and declared emergency leave, employers can still ask for reasonable proof.
-If an employee says they have been impacted by travel restrictions, for example, you might ask to see proof of a cancelled flight.
+If an employee says they have been impacted by travel restrictions, for example, you might ask to see proof of a canceled flight.
 An employee who needs to look after their children may be asked to present a note stating that the school or daycare has been closed due to the Emergency Act.

 Employers may also wish to use discretion when requesting proof for bereavement leave.
 The Government of Ontario recommends asking not only for “reasonable in circumstances” proof, but also asking for that proof when it is reasonable given the circumstances.